-Financial Accounting Standards Board ("FASB"), Accounting Standards Codification ("ASC") 958, Financial Statements for Not-for-Profit Entities, requires the net assets and changes in net assets be reported for three classifications - permanently restricted, temporarily restricted and unrestricted based on the existence or absence of donor imposed restrictions.
+Financial Accounting Standards Board ("FASB"), Accounting Standards Codification ("ASC") 958, Financial Statements for Not-for-Profit Entities, requires the net assets and changes in net assets be reported for two classifications - net assets with donor restrictions and net assets without donor restrictions based on the existence or absence of donor imposed restrictions.

 The Organization reports gifts of cash and other assets as restricted support if they are received with donor imposed restrictions or requirements that limit the use of the donation.
 A donor restriction ends when a time restriction is met or a purpose restriction is accomplished.
-As restrictions are met, assets are reclassified to unrestricted net assets.
+As restrictions are met, assets are reclassified to net assets without donor restrictions.

-(c) Designation of unrestricted net assets
+(c) Designation of net assets without donor restrictions